4d/docs/docs/Project/compiler.md

 ### Check Syntax

 The **Check Syntax** button starts the execution of the syntax-checking phase.
 At the end of the checking process, any errors detected are listed in the information area.
-You can double–click on an error line in order to display the corresponding method.
+You can double–click on an error line in order to display the corresponding method or form object.

 Syntax checking can also be launched directly using the **Check Syntax** command associated with the **Compiler** toolbar button.
 This option is the only one available if you do not have a suitable license to allow the compilation of applications.